-- 1. The Congress site shall be selected by the General Assembly from proposals made by Ordinary Members.
+- The Congress site shall be selected by the General Assembly from proposals made by Ordinary Members to the Secretary General not later than four months prior to the meeting of the General Assembly at which the decision is to be taken.
 Such proposals shall include the dates, physical facilities, preliminary financial plans, and the name of the proposed Congress Director. - 2.
 The Ordinary Member organizing the Congress shall sign a contract with the Society and be responsible for ensuring that adequate provisions are made for the Congress.
 The Ordinary Member shall obtain the necessary financial support for this purpose.
 The Ordinary Member shall be responsible for financing the Congress, including the preparation and publication of The International Archives and Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences relating to the Congress.
 For this purpose it shall have the cooperation of the Technical Commissions and of the Council.

 - 3. The activities of the Congress shall be prepared and carried through by a Congress Committee and chaired by the Congress Director.
 All other members of the Congress Committee shall be appointed by the Ordinary Member organizing the Congress.
 The Congress Committee shall have the responsibility for organizing the Congress on the administrative and financial levels. - 4.
-Only persons in the following categories may take part in the activities of the Congress: - (a) Persons who are associated with a Member and have paid the Congress fee; - (b) Honorary Members of the Society; - (c) Persons specially invited by the President either on account of their personal standing or as representatives of other scientific organizations.
-They shall not be required to pay the Congress fee; - (d) Persons who have received the general invitation and have paid the Congress fee. - 5.
-Congress meeting in plenary session shall: - (a) review the decisions of the General Assembly; - (b) witness the award of Medals and other distinctions of the Society; - (c) elect the Honorary Members of the Society. - 6.
-The Technical Commissions shall meet during the Congress for the purpose of: - (a) reports by the Presidents on activities of the Commissions during the inter-congress period; - (b) presentation of technical papers, tutorials and/or poster sessions on topics covered by the Commissions in programmed technical sessions determined by Commission Presidents and the Council; - (c) formulation of Resolutions. - 7.
-Congress considerations for students. - (a) Fees for students should be set at a level which will enable a good attendance by students and should be no more than 50% in general of the early registration fee. - (b) The Congress should include appropriate activities proposed by the Student Consortium.
+Only persons in the following categories may take part in the activities of the Congress: - a.
+Persons who are associated with a Member and have paid the Congress fee; - b.
+Honorary Members of the Society; - Persons specially invited by the President either on account of their personal standing or as representatives of other scientific organizations.
+They shall not be required to pay the Congress fee; - d.
+Persons who have received the general invitation and have paid the Congress fee. - 5.
+Congress meeting in plenary session shall: - a. review the decisions of the General Assembly; - b. witness the award of Medals and other distinctions of the Society; - c. elect the Honorary Members of the Society. - 6.
+The Technical Commissions shall meet during the Congress for the purpose of: - reports by the Presidents on activities of the Commissions during the inter-congress period; - b. presentation of technical papers, tutorials and/or poster sessions on topics covered by the Commissions in programmed technical sessions determined by Commission Presidents and the Council; - c. formulation of Resolutions. - 7.
+Congress considerations for students. - a.
+Fees for students should be set at a level which will enable a good attendance by students and should be no more than 50% in general of the early registration fee. - b.
+The Congress should include appropriate activities proposed by the Student Consortium.
 These could include a Youth Forum during the Congress and a 'Summer School' before or after the Congress.